vdaas/vald/charts/vald/README.md

 Configuration
 ---

+### Overview

+`values.yaml` is composed of the following sections:

+- `defaults`
+    - default configurations of common parts
+    - be overridden by the fields in each components' configurations
+- `gateway`
+    - configurations of vald-gateway
+- `agent`
+    - configurations of vald-agent
+- `discoverer`
+    - configurations of vald-discoverer
+- `compressor`
+    - configurations of vald-manager-compressor
+- `backupManager`
+    - configurations of vald-manager-backup
+- `indexManager`
+    - configurations of vald-manager-index
+- `meta`
+    - configurations of vald-meta
+- `initializer`
+    - configurations of MySQL, Cassandra and Redis initializer jobs

+### Parameters

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | agent.annotations | list | `nil` | deployment annotations |